Georgechrp/kiouranas-site/_pages/contact.md

 title: "Contact"
 layout: page
 permalink: /contact/

-address: "1234 Somewhere Road #87257\nNashville, TN 00000-0000"
+address: "1234 Somewhere Road"
 phone: "(000) 000-0000"
-email: "info@untitled.tld"
+email: "info@example.com"
 ---

-Μπορείς να γράψεις και ένα εισαγωγικό μήνυμα για επικοινωνία εδώ.
+You can contact me via the form or the details below.